Global Context

 del ctx.woop # cool!

-del ctx["wop"] # you can't delete const context variable!
+del ctx["wop"] # cannot delete const context variable!

-Get a context variable use the method .get():
+Get a context variable with the provided type:

 1